 Andrew – blink-182's self-titled album was a pretty pivotal one for me.
 It was released the same year I started learning guitar.
 My relationship with music really started to evolve at that time and I loved learning how to play the songs on that album.

-If you could be in any band, now or at any time, not including The Co Founder, which would it be?
+If you could be in any band, other than The Co Founder, now or at any time, which would it be?

 Hayden – I would want to take David Kennedy’s spot in Box Car Racer.
 Fun songs.
 Fun shows.
 Playing to packed out rooms every night.
 Tom Delonge as a bandmate has to be hilarious.